ianbollinger/haskell-style-guide/haskell-style.md

 ### 4.i.&emsp;Modules

-Use singular when naming modules; e.g., use `Data.Map` and `Data.ByteString.Internal` instead of `Data.Maps` and `Data.ByteString.Internals`.
+Use the singular when naming modules; e.g., use `Data.Map` and `Data.ByteString.Internal` instead of `Data.Maps` and `Data.ByteString.Internals`.